Granular Generalized Variable Precision Rough Sets and Rational Approximations: Introduction

 Knowledge, and specifically granular knowledge in general rough sets from the perspective of artificial intelligence and human reasoning have always been of interest as can be seen in \cite{zpsk07,zpb,op84,am909,am9411,am3930,am9969,ppm2}.
 While various facets of rationality like the issue of contamination avoidance \cite{am240} have been investigated, the central focus has not been on rationality of approximations except in a few recent papers \cite{am202236} of the first author.
 In relation to possible concepts of rational approximations, it should be noted that it is about the ontology of the approximation realized at least partly in their construction that confers rationality.
-Arguably, variable precision rough sets \cite{zw,kz} provide a certain amount of rationality to rough approximations.
+Arguably, variable precision rough sets \cite{zw,kz} provide a certain amount of rationality to rough approximations because approximations require a minimum level of interaction between granules and the thing being approximated.
+However, the entire context or external factors may be involved in inferring that an approximation is indeed rational or that it follows certain patterns.
+Complex questions relating to rationality pursued in this research can be seen even in simple examples like the following: \begin{example} People have different reasons for liking pets, no preference for keeping them, or not liking them at all.
+These attitudes may be seen as the result of their responses to a number of related questions.
+It is easy to see that those keeping pets must be likely to respond with pet-loving views on most questions, and play down the downsides (pets may be full of harmful microorganisms).
+Certain key questions relating to their ability to maintain strict hygiene, provide care, and devote time can determine the rationality of pet keepers.
+In such a scenario, the concept of a rational pet keeper can be approximated correctly (through VPRS) by structuring the questions explicitly or implicitly.
+This is about an object being rational, and the implicit or explicit structuring would be about definability.
+Additionally, it may be possible to badly approximate the concept of a potential pet keeper as that of a non-pet keeper.
+This is not the only way in which an approximation may not be rational.
+A mutually inconsistent set of approximations is also a sign of the approximation process lacking rationality.
+This inconsistency may be deducible from within the system or without. \end{example}

 It should be noted that concepts of knowledge can be associated from other perspectives (apart from those based on Pawlakian ideas, and mereological axiomatic granular perspectives mentioned above) such as classical granular computing \cite{ya01,zl1997}, interpretations of modal logic \cite{ppm2,amedit,yl96}, constructive logic \cite{pp2018,jpr}, concept analysis \cite{yy2016,cd9,am9969} and machine learning.
 However, ideas of knowledge are not well-developed in every generalization of rough sets, and soft computing.